 Yes, it will feel pretty barren at first, but after a day or two you’ll get used to it and you will get used to it, and maybe even like it.
 During this time, you’ll probably also miss some things.
 These are the ones that are key to bring back in, the ones that really matter.

 Create a vision for your space, centered on the items you’re missing.
 For more details on how to bring these items back into your home in a stylish way, I highly recommend checking out Myquellin Smith’s book The Cozy Minimalist (no ebook here, you’re going to want to flip through the real thing!
 See if your library has it!).
-I’m all about reducing visual clutter, but will not pretend I know how to be a designer!
+I’m all about reducing visual clutter, but I don’t pretend I know how to be a designer!

 Ways to Reduce Visual Clutter